crystalngo88/Hella-Social/README.md

 As a returning user, selected interests will automatically display on the homepage as different tabs.
 When the user clicks each tab, a messageboard for that interest will be displayed and the user can participate in a conversation in that board.

 # Built With
-MySQL
-Sequelize
-Handlebars
-Bootstrap
-jQuery
-javaScript
-HTML
-CSS
+MySQL, Sequelize, Handlebars, Bootstrap, jQuery, javaScript, HTML, CSS

 # Authors
-Grace Andrizzi
-Elena Belgum
-Alex Connolly
-Peter Macdonnell
-Crystal Ngo
+Grace Andrizzi, Elena Belgum, Alex Connolly, Peter Macdonnell, Crystal Ngo

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details

 # Acknowledgments
-Google
-StackOverflow
+Google and StackOverflow